Grounded-DI/deterministic-intelligence/DI_Legal_Suite_Demo.md

 In *Howard v.
 A.W.
 Chesterton Co.*, 78 A.3d 605 (Pa.
 Super.
 2013), the plaintiff was exposed to asbestos via routine contact with a family member’s dusty work clothing.
 The court upheld the admissibility of expert testimony linking such exposure to mesothelioma.
 Here, Plaintiff’s exposure is even stronger — based on daily close contact, physical proximity, and repeated fiber transfer events.

-In *Sampson v.
-GAF Corp.*, 703 A.2d 1247 (Pa.
-Super.
-1997), the court found that daily household contact with asbestos-contaminated work clothes was sufficient to create a triable issue on causation.

 ---

 ### C. Expert Testimony Supports a Jury Determination